With people

 DATA

-(1) Educational training that pertains to Komatsu Way in FY2022
+(1) Educational training that pertains to Komatsu Way/TQM in FY2024

 Education for mid-level managers of overseas subsidiaries